 The national economy is picking up a little.
-Just ask the Federal Reserve, which although very cautious in its predictions for a recovery, said at its meeting last week that the recession is meeting last week that the recession is coming to an end.
+Just ask the Federal Reserve, which although very cautious in its predictions for a recovery, said at its meeting last week that the recession is coming to an end.

-I even read a jount from an econo-mist the other day who said the end of mist the other day who said the end of considered by many to be the worst recession since the Great Depression-could be here next month.
+I even read a quote from an economist the other day who said the end of the current "Great Recession"-considered by many to be the worst recession since the Great Depression-could be here next month.